Can Dogs Eat Tomatoes? The Surprising Truth

 The small amounts ensure dogs get the benefits without consuming too much lycopene or pesticides.
 Always introduce new foods gradually.

 Monitor your dog’s reaction and adjust serving sizes accordingly.
-Overfeeding tomatoes can lead to gastrointestinal upset.
+Overfeeding on tomatoes can lead to gastrointestinal upset.

 Preparation Methods